Giancarlo Stanton Player Props: Yankees vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 9.5 K/9, the fourth-best in MLB.
+- The 9.5 strikeouts per nine innings put together by the White Sox pitching staff ranks third in the league.

-- The White Sox have the 24th-ranked team ERA across all league pitching staffs (4.62).
+- The White Sox have a 4.59 team ERA that ranks 24th among all MLB pitching staffs.

-- The White Sox allow the fourth-most home runs in baseball (157 total, 1.4 per game).
+- White Sox pitchers combine to allow 157 total home runs at a rate of 1.4 per game (fourth-most in baseball).

-- His last time out was on Thursday against the Texas Rangers, when the right-hander threw 1 2/3 innings, surrendering seven earned runs while allowing seven hits.
+- In his last time out on Thursday, the right-hander threw 5 1/3 innings against the Texas Rangers, giving up four earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.